 Critical illness cover includes several serious health conditions that are listed in your policy, so your claim may still be able to be approved and you will be given a pay-out even if your diagnosis is not life-threatening.

 A doctor or medical officer will need to confirm it in writing and state that your life expectancy has been shortened.

-When might terminal illness cover not pay out?
+When might terminal illness benefit not pay out?

-There might be clauses in your life cover which list circumstances under which terminal illness cover may not pay out.
-Some insurers have a cut-off for terminal illness which means that they won’t pay out for a diagnosis made within the last 18 months of the policy.
+There might be a few clauses in your life insurance cover which list the circumstances in which your terminal illness cover may not pay out.
+Some insurers have a cut-off for terminal illness, which means they won’t pay out for a diagnosis made within the last 18 months of the policy.

-This is because it can be hard to predict exactly when someone might die, and you might outlive the term of the policy.
-Time limits such as these are not a factor where you have a whole-of-life policy.
+This is due to the fact that it is hard to predict how long someone may live and you might out-live the policy.
+Time limits such as these are not a factor if you have a whole of life policy.

-Life insurance companies could also refuse to pay out on diagnosis if you are expected to survive for a longer period, for example over 18 months.
-In practice, however, terminal illness claims are often honoured because the individual is still likely to die well before the policy ends.
+Life insurance providers could also refuse to pay out on diagnosis if you are expected to survive for a longer period, for example over 18 months.
+However, in practice, terminal illness claims are often honoured as the individual is still likely to die well before the policy ends.